ferdsformanes/monitoring_projects/grafana-postgresql-variables-beginner-guide.md

-# How to Use Variables in Grafana (PostgreSQL -- Simple Steps)
+# How to Use Variables in Grafana | Make Your Dashboards Interactive

 ## Step 1: Open a Dashboard